Yonomi/yonomi-flutter-demo/README.md

 1. Created a Tenant
 2. Generated public and private RS256 key pairs
 3. Updated the Tenant with your public key
-4. Have users with unique Ids
+4. Have users with unique IDs

 If you need guidance to complete any of these steps, visit the following guide for the complete walkthrough to onboard with the platform: